-Set in a pristine landscape, defined by the Victoria and Bullo rivers and carved by waterfalls and gorges, Bullo River Station is one of the most breathtakingly beautiful cattle stations in Australia.
+Set in a pristine landscape, defined by the Victoria and Bullo rivers and carved by waterfalls and gorges, Bullo River Station is one of the most breathtakingly beautiful cattle stations in Australia's Northern Territory.

 In the early days of the station, outback hospitality was a lifeline for travellers and today that sense of convivial hospitality lives on.
 The homestead sits among shady eucalypts and baobs at the heart of the station offering twelve comfortable, air conditioned guest rooms.
 A pair of lake view huts perch high up on the ridge line offering complete seclusion and intimacy for sleep outs.
 The décor throughout is rustic yet stylish with the artful inclusion of station objects and the building’s original heritage features.
 There is a relaxed communal area where guests can help themselves to freshly baked goodies and enjoy a drink with fellow travellers, aswell as a pool amongst the palm trees.
 Breakfast is usually served on the verandah, lunch is often a picnic basket by a billabong, and dinner is best enjoyed under the stars by the light of a campfire.